 This article will guide you in making a basic two-tier table that can be used for just about anything.
 Keep in mind that when building things for yourself, you can design however you wish, to whatever length, width, or height.
 My intention here was to have a place to set food for grilling or serving.

-Note: This article is under the assumption you understand how to use power tools such as drills, miter saws, clamps, etc.
+Note: This article assumes that you understand how to use power tools such as drills, miter saws, clamps, etc.

 Tools and Materials Needed

 Keep in mind wood lengths vary when purchasing.
 Some people like to buy the minimum such as a 6' long, while others buy 16' at a time.